reactphp/http/README.md

 if your response needs time to created.
 The `ReactPHP Promise` will resolve in a `Response` object when the request body ends.
+If the client closes the connection while the promise is still pending, the promise will automatically be cancelled.
+The promise cancellation handler can be used to clean up any pending resources allocated in this case (if applicable).
+If a promise is resolved after the client closes, it will simply be ignored.

 The `Response` class in this project supports to add an instance which implements the [ReactPHP ReadableStreamInterface](https://github.com/reactphp/stream#readablestreaminterface)